iatgen/iatgen/README.md

 Authors
 -------

-The iatgen package was built and maintained by Tom Carpenter (<a href="mailto:tcarpenter@spu.edu" class="email">tcarpenter@spu.edu</a>), Michal Kouril, Ruth Pogacar, and Chris Pullig.
+The iatgen package was originally built by Tom Carpenter, Michal Kouril, Ruth Pogacar, and Chris Pullig.
+It is now maintained by Michal Kouril and Ruth Pogacar.
 An early prototype of the HTML and JavaScript were built by Aleksandr Chakroff.
-Questions regarding iatgen should be directed to Tom Carpenter.
+Questions regarding iatgen should be directed to the GitHub issues.

 Acknowledgments
 ---------------